Uio96/Uio96/README.md

 ### Hi there 👋

-This is Yunzhi, an ECE Ph.D. candidate from Gatech.
+This is Yunzhi, an ECE Ph.D. from Gatech.
 I am a practical roboticist interested in combining robotics and computer vision to solve challenges in the real world.

 - 🔭 I'm working on 6-DoF Object Pose Estimation, Object grasping, and Human-robot interaction related topics.
 - 😀 I’m interested in history and investment.